Photo: Corporate & Incentive Travel

 The Tools You Need

 “Finesse is the skillful way you handle a difficult or highly sensitive situation.”
-It is a technique which allows one to create a favorable or win-win result.
+It is a technique that allows one to create a favorable or win-win result.

 “Tact is the act of using gentle (non-offensive) language when dealing with controversial issues.”
 Tact is knowing what to say to avoid giving offense, and how and when to say it.
 Tact is not just saying what the other party wants to hear, but it is choosing words that are not emotionally charged or confrontational and are truthful, thus, demonstrating respect for the other person’s rank, position, stature, gender, age, nationality, ethnicity, whatever the case may be.
 Sometimes it’s about not saying anything at all.